gracelgilbert/hw03-environment-setpiece/README.md

 Layered on top of the wood grain pattern is a more dense FBM pattern stretched along x to give the texture finer detail and make the wood look a little rougher and more natural.

+Finally, I added thin, evenly spaced, straight horizontol lines to give a subtle effect of having individual panels of wood.
+I used a sin curve that took in the z value to place these lines.

+As a possible improvement, I would like to add normal mapping to make the wood texture look 3-dimensional.
+I would also like to try adding a little specularity to give the wood a little bit of shine.

 The following image shows the woodgrain pattern before mixed with the solid brown color:

 ![](scene.png)

 #### Sugar
+The base texture of the sugar uses lambertian shading.
+In addition to the lambertian shading, I added a subsurface scattering effect.
+To get this effect, I added a light behind the sugarCubes.
+When a ray hits the sugar cube, it calculates the scattered ray direction based on the light position.
+This value is scaled by a thinness parameter, which is calculated using a inward pointing ambient occlusion pass, finding how much of the object exists along the intersection ray direction.
+This ambient occlusion term calculates the thinness of the object from the camera perspective, and scales the subsurface value up the thinner the surface.
+The subsurface value makes the sugar cubes look a little more translucent, giving them a more realistic feel.

+With more time, I would like to focus on the base material of the sugar cubes.
+Rather than having them be simple lambertian, would maybe add some specularity and texture.
 #### Metal
 #### porcelain
 #### Wall